baisali-03/kafkajs-nodejs-psql/Readme.md

      npm install

-Create 2 table( attributes are id and name ) in psql
+Create 2 tables( attributes are id and name ) in psql.
+1 for producer and another 1 for consumer

           CREATE TABLE name (
           user_id BIGSERIAL PRIMARY KEY,